mayadata-io/director-charts/1.5.0/README.md

 -----------------------------------------------------------------------------------------------------------------------------------------------

+## Platform
+   The `Platform` flag let you choose which platfrom you want to intall.
+    -  Default value is for GKE, Packet
+    -  SUSE value is for SUSE Kubernetes platform

 Specify each parameter using the `--set key=value[,key=value]` argument to `helm install`.

 Alternatively, a YAML file that specifies the values for the parameters can be provided while installing the chart.
 For example,